davyuan/cuda-matmul-tuning/README.md

 | G       | 1025 | 1025 | 1025 | 8x32      | Yes          | 758         |
 | G       | 1024 | 1024 | 1024 | 8x32      | Yes          | 727         |

-Looks like we have a winner. for x1025 matrics, we have dropped the runtime to 758ms.
+Looks like we have a winner! for x1025 matrics, we have dropped the runtime to 758ms.
 And if we look at the profiling details, we are achieving 92.97% occupancy.
 Block number are 6, which is falling between the recommended of 6 to 12 for my RTX 4090.
 SM Compute/Memory Throughput is at 95.46%.
 Everything is running as it should.

 ![profile details](screenshots/8x32.jpg)